practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Raku (Perl 6)/README.md

 $
 ```

-Then I downloaded the latest Rakudo on MoarVM version:
+Then I downloaded the latest Rakudo on MoarVM version.
+Actually, this is the central command to install Raku in a Linux system:

 ```
 $ rakubrew download